qleet/user-docs/docs/architecture/kubernetes-federation.md

 # Kubernetes Federation

-This document describes the QleetOS approach to managing a fleet of Kubernetes clusters.
+This document describes the Threeport approach to managing a fleet of Kubernetes clusters.

 There have been many attempts at federating Kubernetes using Kubernetes itself,